 By car, it only takes a few minutes to escape from the tourist routes into the untouched countryside, either along the spectacular coastline or in the mountains.
-Often you will have the road to yourself, and the island is rich in prehistoric archeological site which are well worth a visit.
+Often you will have the road to yourself, and the island is rich in prehistoric archaeological sites which are well worth a visit.

 Tickets can be purchased at stations, through travel agents and online at www.trenitalia.it.